Learning to Optimize Multi-Objective Alignment Through Dynamic Reward Weighting: Hypervolume-Guided Weight Adaptation

 \subsection{Results}

-We compare our hypervolume-guided weight adaptation against fixed-weight baselines in \autoref{table: vanilla}.
+We compare our hypervolume-guided weight adaptation against fixed-weight baselines and PAMA in \autoref{table: vanilla}.
 Across all three online RL algorithms, there is consistently at least one weight configuration where our method outperforms the baselines on all objectives.
 For example, under both accuracy- and efficiency-focused settings, REINFORCE equipped with hypervolume-guided weighting achieves Pareto fronts that have better average scores across all three objectives.

 It is important to note that better average scores of Pareto fronts do not necessarily guarantee true Pareto optimality.
-Due to space constraints, we include the full Pareto front visualizations in Appendix~\ref{appendix: visualization}.
-These plots provide compelling visual evidence that REINFORCE with our hypervolume-guided weight adaptation achieves clearly superior Pareto fronts, dominating baseline methods under both accuracy- and efficiency-focused settings.
-This visual analysis confirms and strengthens the quantitative results presented above.
+Due to space constraints, we include the full Pareto front visualizations for \autoref{table: vanilla} in Appendix~\ref{appendix: visualization} (\autoref{fig: reinforce visualization}).
+These plots provide compelling visual evidence that REINFORCE with our hypervolume-guided weight adaptation achieves clearly superior Pareto fronts, dominating baselines under both accuracy- and efficiency-focused settings.

 To better understand the performance differences between weight configurations, we analyze the meta-reward $r_{\text{pareto}}$ during REINFORCE training.
 As shown in \autoref{fig: meta reward distribution}, the balanced weight setting yields higher meta-rewards that encourage more aggressive exploration, paradoxically, leading to suboptimal performance compared to two other configurations.
 This suggests that effective hypervolume-guided weighting requires careful calibration of meta-reward to avoid overly aggressive updates that can hinder convergence.